 "Monitoring your server environment is important for many reasons, but system recovery might be the most important"

-Monitor for any critical changes with the SQL DBA Bundle.
+Monitor for any critical changes with SQL Monitor.

 In such cases, it becomes vital that the team is aware of all new systems, and of changes made to existing systems.
 If not, then any recovery operation is likely to result in an incorrectly configured or incomplete system.